silvanocerza/github-gitless-sync/README.md

 No.

-To to work correctly this plugin uses a custom metadata file that is updated every time we sync, if you commit changes outside the plugin that file is not updated properly.
+To work correctly this plugin uses a custom metadata file that is updated every time we sync, if you commit changes outside the plugin that file is not updated properly.

-Other plugins don't know about that file, so if you sync with others too you risk breaking everything.
+Other plugins don't know about that file, so if you sync with others too you risk losing data.

 ## License